Get exclusive member benefits & effect social change. Join Today

-The triglyceride level test helps to determine the amount of triglycerides in your blood.
-Triglycerides are a type of fat found in the blood.
-The test helps determine your risk of developing heart disease.
-The test is also referred to as a “triacylglycerol test.”
+The triglyceride level test helps measure the amount of triglycerides in your blood.
+Triglycerides are a type of fat, or lipid, found in the blood.
+The results of this test help your doctor determine your risk of developing heart disease.
+Another name for this test is a triacylglycerol test.

-Triglycerides are carried through your blood by very low-density lipoproteins (VLDLs).
+Very low-density lipoproteins (VLDLs) carry triglycerides through your blood.
 VLDL is a type of lipoprotein, like low-density lipoprotein (LDL) and high-density lipoprotein (HDL).
-VLDL measurements can be helpful information when you and your doctor talk about options for reducing your triglyceride level.
+VLDL measurements can be helpful information to have if you and your doctor are talking about ways to lower your triglyceride level.

-This test will help you determine your risk of developing heart disease.
-It helps to estimate the level of LDL cholesterol in your blood.
-It can also determine if you have inflammation in your pancreas.
-In addition, this test can determine if you are at risk of developing atherosclerosis, which increases your risk of having a heart attack or stroke.
+The triglyceride level test will help your doctor determine your risk of developing heart disease.
+It helps estimate the level of LDL cholesterol in your blood.
+It can show if you have inflammation in your pancreas and if you’re at risk of developing atherosclerosis.
+Atherosclerosis occurs when fat builds up inside your arteries.
+It can increase your risk of having a heart attack or stroke.

-Screening for children is recommended if they may be at an increased risk of developing heart disease.
-This includes children that have a family history of heart disease, diabetes, high blood pressure, or are overweight.
-High-risk children should be tested first between 2 and 10 years of age.
-Children under 2 years are too young to be tested.
+Children may also need this test if they’re at an increased risk of developing heart disease.
+This includes children who are overweight or who have a family history of heart disease, diabetes, or high blood pressure.
+Children at increased risk of developing heart disease will need this test between 2 and 10 years of age.
+Children under 2 are too young for testing.

-You should fast for nine to 14 hours before the test and drink only water during that time period.
+You should fast for 9 to 14 hours before the test and drink only water during that period.
 Your doctor will specify how much time you should fast before the test.
-You should also avoid alcohol for 24 hours prior to the test.
+You should also avoid alcohol for 24 hours before the test.

 Your doctor may tell you to stop taking certain medicines before the test.
-You should talk to your doctor about the medications you are taking.
+You should talk to your doctor about the medications you’re taking.

-Medications that can affect the test are numerous and include:
+Medications that can affect the test are numerous.
+They include:

 You may feel moderate pain or discomfort from the blood test.
-However, there are a few risks associated with having a blood sample taken.
-Some risks include:
+However, there are a few risks associated with giving a blood sample.
+They include:

-The following are the basic categories of results for triglyceride levels in milligrams per deciliter:
+The following are the basic categories of results for triglyceride levels:

 Hypertriglyceridemia is the medical term for elevated triglycerides in the blood.

-Fasting levels can vary normally day to day.
-Triglycerides vary dramatically when you eat a meal, and can increase five to 10 times higher than fasting levels.
+Fasting levels normally vary from day to day.
+Triglycerides vary dramatically when you eat a meal and can be 5 to 10 times higher than fasting levels.

 There are many reasons why your triglyceride level may be high.
 Some of them are due to lifestyle habits that increase triglyceride levels.
 These include: